-In October 2021 Anselmo made his way to the Portuguese Way of the Coast.
+In October 2021, Anselmo made his way to the Portuguese Way of the Coast.
 With him went his lifelong friend Pedro, and together they began an adventure of overcoming, friendship and conviviality for 10 days.
-Along the way he encountered obstacles and nature that he will never forget.
+Along the way, he encountered obstacles and nature that he will never forget.
 In this interview, you will get to know a unique personality that inspires us every day.

 Why did you take the road to Santiago?

 Anselmo: My scream of Ipiranga!
-I had already planned to do the Way before my illness, there was never a promise or a bet in that sense, but, through some conversations with people I know and publications on social networks, the thing started get into me.
+I had already planned to do the Way before my illness, there was never a promise or a bet in that sense, but, through some conversations with people I know and publications on social networks, the thing started getting into me.
 Several times I did the Way to Fatima, but I was always told that Santiago was another dimension.
 From the beginning of my illness (2018) until October 2021 (beginning of the Way), three and a half years had passed.

 Those were terrible years: I broke my back three times, had two back surgeries, had chemo for eight months, had my first autotransplant in August 2019, which went very well and brought me back to life – although I lost 40 kilos in weight.
-Convalescence and recovery, after a year, and with an amazing recovery, I am called to the IPO of Porto, for a meeting where I was “invited” to participate in a study.
+Convalescence, after a year, and with an amazing recovery, I am called to the IPO of Porto, for a meeting where I was “invited” to participate in a study.
 This study, which besides new drugs, included a new autotransplantation.
 I accepted, for my own good and for all those who suffer from this disease (multiple myeloma).

 August 2019: another month locked in isolation, this time without the morphine doses, as in the first one – it was a bit violent, but once again I got through it.
 What is certain is that after a year (August 2021) I internalized that I had to do the Way.
 I needed to test myself!
 It was three terrible years closed at home due to the infections and the pandemic.
 Was I a walking corpse or was I ready to give wings to my dream?
 I was fine physically and mentally.

 Initially, my idea was to go alone, but I am glad I did not.
-After some conversations with my friend and companion, Pedro Lascasas, who had the same dream as me, we agreed that we would leave at the beginning of October, the only thing we planned was that the Way would always be close to the coast.
+After some conversations with my friend and companion, Pedro Lascasas, who had the same dream as me, we agreed that we would leave at the beginning of October.
+The only thing we planned was that the Way would always be close to the coast.

 How many days did it take you and what steps did you take?